haramori/rhme3/Challenges/It's_a_Kind_of_Magic_solution_2.md

 However, to make the attack work careful attention needs to be placed on alignment and limiting the range of the attack.

+As in solution 1, this will be a three stage attack:
+* Perform a CPA attack to reveal the mask.
+* Perform a CPA attack on the sbox output to reveal the masked key.
+* XOR the mask with the masked key to reveal the key itself.

 ### Attack Stage 1: Reveal the mask

 Here's the procedure using ChipWhisperer Analyzer: